-A brief synopsis of the manufacture of Terra Colla
+A brief synopsis of the manufacture of Terra Cotta

-Drawings

-Models

-and Moulds
+Drawings.

-The architect's complete scale drawings and steel framing plans are furnished the manufacturer, who, following the design, makes scale shop drawings showing the jointing and construction, and full size details to the proper shrinkage dimensions.
+Models and Moulds The architect's complete scale drawings and atent framing place are formished the manufacturer, who, following the design, makes scale shop drawings showing the jointing and construction, and full size details to the proper shrinkage dimensions.
 These drawings are submitted to the architect for approval before proceeding with the work.

 Full size models to shrinkage scale are made of plaster for each different shape shown on the shop drawings.
-Over these models sectional moulds of plaster are cast, from which later the required number of pieces of Terra Cotta are produced.
+Over these models sectional monids of plaster are east, from which later the required number of pieces of Terre Cotta are produced.

-From the architect's drawings or sketches, in the style and period indicated, modelled ornament is applied in clay to the face of the plaster models.
-Photographs of the ornamental models are sub-Decoration milted to the architect for approval or he may personally examine these models at the factorythe soft clay permits of such corrections or improvements which may be desired.
+From the architect's drawings α sketches, in the style and period indicated, modelled ornament is applied in clay to the face of the plaster models.
+There exists a point of the ornamental models are sub-Decoration mitted to the architect for approval or he may presonally examine these models at the factorythe soft clay permits of such corrections or improvements which may be desired.

-Clay The mixture of clays and fusible minerals used in forming the Terra Cotta is carefully selected and proportioned to give the desired degree of plasticity and a composition which, when fired at high temperatures, will produce a homogeneous body, amply strong to carry the required structural loads.
+The mixture of clays and fusible minerals used in forming the Terra Cotta is carefully scheded and proportioned to give the desired degree of plasticity and a composition which, when fired at high temperatures, will produce a homogeneous body, scopy strong to carry the required structural Clay loads.